takeyaqa/magicpod-analyzer/README.md

 [日本語版はこちら](./README.ja.md)

-> [!IMPORTANT]
+> [!WARNING]
-> This project is now in Maintenance Mode.
-No new features will be added, but we will address critical bug fixes and update dependencies as needed.
-> For users seeking more actively developed solutions, we recommend exploring similar tools that may better meet your requirements.
-Thank you for your understanding and continued support.
+> This package is scheduled to be archived around October 1, 2025.
+It will no longer be maintained.
+Please consider migrating to an alternative if you are using it.

 <!-- toc -->
 * [Usage](#usage)